 Summary

-Read the full fact sheet- Gonorrhoea is a sexually transmissible infection.
+Read the full fact sheet- Gonorrhoea is a common sexually transmissible infection caused by bacteria and can be passed on during sex without a condom.
 Anyone who is sexually active is at risk of infection and should be tested for gonorrhoea.

 - It may occur without symptoms, especially in women.